 Height x spread: 30cm x 1.5m

 Hardy geraniums, or cranesbills, are invaluable plants for ground cover in all kinds of gardens, whether cottage-style or more contemporary schemes.
 With blue, pink or mauve flowers, they are perfect for the front of a border and popular with bees.
+For deep shade, try the tiny cranesbill herb robert.

 Height x spread: 60cm x 90cm